History of Japanese Americans: World War II service

 Many Japanese Americans served with great distinction during World War II in the American forces.

 Nebraska Nisei Ben Kuroki became a famous Japanese-American soldier of the war after he completed 30 missions as a gunner on B-24 Liberators with the 93rd Bombardment Group in Europe.
 When he returned to the US he was interviewed on radio and made numerous public appearances, including one at San Francisco's Commonwealth Club where he was given a ten-minute standing ovation after his speech.
 Kuroki's acceptance by the California businessmen was the turning point in attitudes toward Japanese on the West Coast.
 Kuroki volunteered to fly on a B-29 crew against his parents' homeland and was the only Nisei to fly missions over Japan.
 He was awarded a belated Distinguished Service Medal by President George W. Bush in August 2005.

-The 442nd Regimental Combat Team/100th Infantry Battalion is one of the most highly decorated unit in U.S. military history.
+The 442nd Regimental Combat Team/100th Infantry Battalion is the most highly decorated unit in U.S. military history.
 Composed of Japanese Americans, the 442nd/100th fought valiantly in the European Theater.
 The 522nd Nisei Field Artillery Battalion was one of the first units to liberate the prisoners of the Nazi concentration camp at Dachau.
 Hawaiʻi Senator Daniel Inouye was a veteran of the 442nd.
 Additionally the Military Intelligence Service consisted of Japanese Americans who served in the Pacific Front.

 On October 5, 2010, Congress approved the granting of the Congressional Gold Medal to the 442nd Regimental Combat Team and the 100th Infantry Battalion, as well as the 6,000 Japanese Americans who served in the Military Intelligence Service during the war.

-Post-World War II and redress
+Post–World War II and redress

 In the U.S., the right to redress is defined as a constitutional right, as it is decreed in the First Amendment to the Constitution.

 Redress may be defined as follows: